permutationlock/simple_game_server/README.md

 very fast and loose, and the build system is simply shell scripts.

 The data structures are the most interesting and complete part of this repo.
-The corresponding benchmarks and tests should all build and work.
+The corresponding benchmarks and "tests" should all build and work.

 This project moved to [Zig][1] and became the Zig game server [thierd][2].